 “Natural does not always equal healthy,” says Grosse, an Advanced Accredited Practising Dietitian.

-“As many pathogens, such as bacteria can be carried by water, contaminated water can cause a range of gut health issues, including gastro and diarrhea, ranging from both mild to life threatening cases.
+“As many pathogens, such as bacteria can be carried by water, contaminated water can cause a range of gut health issues, including gastro and diarrhoea, ranging from both mild to life-threatening cases.